Monemvasia: Recent years

 From the 1970s, Monemvasia began to flourish again, this time as a tourist destination.
 The people of Monemvasia sold their houses to people visiting Monemvasia, who restored them.
 Alexandros and Harris Kalliga played a key role in the restorations.
 At the same time, Gefyra also experienced strong growth (in the 2011 census it has 1,299 inhabitants).

 In 1971, Monemvasia became linked with the rest of the outside world through a bridge on the western side that connects to GR-86.

 In more recent history, the town has seen a resurgence in importance with increasing numbers of tourists visiting the site and the region.
 The medieval buildings have been restored, and many of them converted to hotels.

 For the past few years, on July 23, an independence day celebration has been held in the main port.
 Speeches are made and the story of Tzannetakis Grigorakis, and his men, is recounted in both Greek and English.
 Inhabitants and visitors can gather to watch as a ship, built every year, is filled with pyrotechnics and set on fire.

 The 1986 horror movie The Wind was filmed here.

 Municipality

 The municipality of Monemvasia was formed from the former province of Epidavros Limira during the 2011 administrative reform as a part of the Kallikratis Programme.
-It was former through the merger of the following 5 former municipalities, which thereby became municipal units:
+It was formed through the merger of the following 5 former municipalities, which thereby became municipal units: